matro7sh/Yelaa/README.md

-  checkAndScreen Run httpx and gowitness help            Help about any command osint           Run subfinder, dnsx and httpx to find ips and subdomains of a specific domain scan            It will run Nuclei templates, sslscan, dirsearch and more.
+  checkAndScreen Run httpx and gowitness help            Help about any command osint           Run subfinder, dnsx and httpx to find ips and subdomains of a specific domain scan            It will run gobuster and store logs in .yelaa

 Flags:
   -c, --client string         Client name